staticpagesjs/cli/README.md

 }
 ```

-The `from` property can be a string describing the npm package or a local commonjs module path OR an object with the following keys:
+The `from` property can be a string to an npm package or a local commonjs module OR an object with the following keys:
-- `from.module` is a string that resolves to an npm package or a local commonjs module.
+- `from.module` is a string to an npm package or a local commonjs module.
 The module must export a factory function that returns an `Iterable` or an `AsyncIterable`.
-- `from.import` defines the imported factory function name.
-By default `cli` is imported, if not exists fallbacks to `default`, if not exists then the `module.exports` is used as is.
+- `from.export` defines the exported factory function name.
+By default `cli` is used, if not exists fallbacks to `default`, if not exists then fallbacks to `module.exports`.
 - `from.args` is passed to the reader factory function as arguments.
 If args is not an array, it is converted to an array.

-The `to` property can be a string describing the npm package or a local commonjs module path OR an object with the following keys:
+The `to` property can be a string to an npm package or a local commonjs module OR an object with the following keys:
-- `to.module` is a string that resolves to an npm package or a local commonjs module.
-The module must export a factory function that returns a `render(data)` function.
+- `to.module` is a string to an npm package or a local commonjs module.
+The module must export a factory function that returns a `(data: object): void` function.
-- `to.import` defines the imported factory function name.
-By default `cli` is imported, if not exists fallbacks to `default`, if not exists then the `module.exports` is used as is.
+- `to.export` defines the exported factory function name.
+By default `cli` is used, if not exists fallbacks to `default`, if not exists then fallbacks to `module.exports`.
 - `to.args` is passed to the writer factory function as arguments.
 If args is not an array, it is converted to an array.

-The `controller` property can be a string that resolves to an npm package or a local commonjs module OR an object with `module` and `import` keys to also specify the imported controller function.
-Can be omitted.
-By default `cli` is imported, if not exists fallbacks to `default`, if not exists then the `module.exports` is used as is.
+The `controller` property can be a string to an npm package or a local commonjs module OR an object with the following keys:
+- `controller.module` is a string to an npm package or a local commonjs module.
+- `controller.export`defines the exported factory function name.
+By default `cli` is used, if not exists fallbacks to `default`, if not exists then fallbacks to `module.exports`.

+The `variables` contains additional properties that should be accessible from the controller context (as this.&lt;variable&gt;).

 #### Sample with a single route
 ```yaml